 Example of ROI of Test Automation

-In what follows, all the investments, costs, and savings of a real Automation Testing project are presented.
+All the investments, costs, and savings of a real Automation Testing project are presented in what follows.

 The table below illustrates the investment of a real Automation Testing project: